FernandoB-code/Taller3_integrador/README.md

 ## Final App: pineapple.
 ## Main Development Branch: develop.

-"Application that allows simulating the operation of a virtual wallet."
+Application that allows simulating the operation of a virtual wallet.

 #### Team Members: